 This page describes the role of the Skyship 500 in the James

-Bond Film "A View to a Kil with two airships making a
+Bond Film "A View to a Kill with two airships making a

-were producing a fleet of ships which were recognisable over many
+were producing a fleet of ships which were recognizable over many

 capitals of the world offering tours, or advertising sponsorship

 deals.
 As all Bond films have included the most current technology,